castle-engine/castle-game/data/README_about_index_xml_files.txt

   something special, then you should set this attribute to the id of that class (see bottom of GameLevelSpecific for possible names).

-- loading_bg: filename of image file to display while loading the level (under the progress bar).
+- loading_image: filename of image file to display while loading the level (under the progress bar).
 Optional.

-- loading_bar_y_position: between 0 and 1, indicates vertical position
+- loading_image_bar_y_position: between 0 and 1, indicates vertical position
-  of progress bar when loading level.
+  of progress bar when loading level, used only if loading_image is defined.
   Should be synchronized with loading_bg image, to look right.
   Optional, default value is 0.5 which simply means "middle of the screen".